anonymousICVS/PendulumTestBed/README.md

 Align angle of camera horizontally and put the robot in the center of the image such that both visual markers are visible.
 Find out the angle the DecoderPC reports when manually bringing the pendulum to the balancing point.
 Subtract this value in [controller.py, line 206](PendulumRobot/controller.py#L206).

 ### Software Setup
-Set up the computers: on the EncoderPC, install OpenCV, x264, and the [XIMEA linux driver](https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package).
-Copy the files from EncoderPC folder to a new directory and open the Qt project.
-On the DecoderAndImageProcessingPC, install OpenCV, SDL2, and ffmpeg.
+Set up the computers
+- on the EncoderPC, install OpenCV, x264, and the [XIMEA linux driver](https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package).
+Copy the files from EncoderPC folder to a new directory and open the Qt project
+- On the DecoderAndImageProcessingPC, install OpenCV, SDL2, and ffmpeg.
 Copy the files from the DecoderAndImageProcessingPC to a new directory and open the Qt project.
+Make sure that on both PCs, the projects compile.

-Set up the EV3 robot:
+Set up the EV3 robot
 - Install [ev3dev](http://www.ev3dev.org/)
 - [Set up a WiFi-Connection](http://www.ev3dev.org/docs/networking/) to the DecoderAndImageProcessingPC
 - Copy the python files from folder PendulumRobot into the robot's home directory, do not copy folder PendulumRobot/images